mjborgerson/OV7670/README.md

 ## Required Connections

-Your OV7670 camera module will have to be wireed as shown in the library documentation in order to work with this library.
+Your OV7670 camera module will have to be wired as shown in the library documentation in order to work with this library.

 ## Implementation